tallmega/Group-Policy-Hardening/README.md

 # Group-Policy-Hardening
 Two Group Policy Objects to apply to your domain in order to disable dangerous AD defaults that are often used to escalate privileges.

-Zip file includes two exported GPOs.
+Security_Hardening_GPOs.zip file includes two exported GPOs.
 Extract it.

 To import, launch Group Policy Management Console (gpmc.msc).
 Create a blank new Group Policy Object, then right click on it and choose Import Settings, select the extracted folder.